-Question: Can you please advise a typical cost per point for connection that you are looking at to achieve for the system?
-Have you done any cost benefit analysis?
+Question: Can you please advise a typical cost per point for a connection that you are looking at to achieve for the system?
+Have you done any cost-benefit analysis?
 How do you justify the investment?

-Answer: There's some prices in the market for LPWAN technologies already through Sigfox and LoRA.
-My personal view, looking at the business cases I need to mount, is that LPWAN connection fees need to be no more than about $5 per end point per year, which is a fairly substantial reduction versus the current cellular costs of about $36.
+Answer: There are some prices in the market for LPWAN technologies already through Sigfox and LoRA.
+My personal view, looking at the business cases I need to mount, is that LPWAN connection fees need to be no more than about $5 per endpoint per year, which is a fairly substantial reduction versus the current cellular costs of about $36.

-Cost benefit analysis is done on a case by case basis and takes into account the risks.
-For example, with single sewer spill, we could be up for hundreds of thousands of dollars in damage and insurance and EPI, etc. In addition, we get the benefit of securing our network.
+Cost-benefit analysis is done on a case by case basis and takes into account the risks.
+For example, with a single sewer spill, we could be up for hundreds of thousands of dollars in damage and insurance and EPI, etc. In addition, we get the benefit of securing our network.

 With the case of the IoT network and the million devices, we will absolutely be giving a robust business case that will have to stand up to scrutiny by government and others.
 It will be challenged and pulled apart, so for every aspect of this network, the feasibility of it will be really rigorous.

 Question: Has it been considered that you implement solar panels into the existing networks to maintain the battery charge?”